 - Stay in your safe place until the all clear announcement has been given, or your current location becomes unsafe.

 Additional Lock Down Safety Tips:

-Whenever possible, keep doors in a locked position.
-Prop doors open for access, instead of in the unlocked position, so they can be quickly closed in the event of an emergency.
-Contact Operations with equipment requests, such as door stops or if your door will not lock.
+- Whenever possible, keep doors in a locked position.
+Prop doors open for access, so they can be quickly closed in the event of an emergency.

 MATC Department of Public Safety